elephantscale/ai-and-cybersecurity/slides/ai-and-cybersecurity-outline.md

 ---

 ## Program Description
-  * The "Cybersecurity for AI Professionals" workshop aims
+  * The "Cybersecurity for AI Professionals" workshop aims to
-    * equip AI professionals with a comprehensive understanding of cybersecurity threats specific to AI systems.
+    * Equip AI professionals with a comprehensive understanding of cybersecurity threats specific to AI systems.
     * Participants will learn best practices for securing AI models, data, and pipelines,
     * Integrate these skills into the AI development lifecycle.
     * By providing hands-on experience with real-world vulnerabilities and mitigation techniques,
-    * the program prepares professionals to implement robust cybersecurity frameworks
+    * The program prepares professionals to implement robust cybersecurity frameworks
-    * incident response protocols
+    * Incident response protocols
-    * defence strategies against adversarial attacks.
+    * Defence strategies against adversarial attacks.
     * Additionally, the workshop emphasizes the importance of ethical and compliance considerations,
-    * ensuring participants are well-prepared to address privacy, transparency, and regulatory standards within AI cybersecurity.
+    * Ensuring participants are well-prepared to address privacy, transparency, and regulatory standards within AI cybersecurity.

 ---
 ## Learning Outcomes